raryelcostasouza/ezWiFiHotspot/README.md

 on Ubuntu
 sudo apt install dnsmasq hostapd iproute2 iw iptables

-# About WiFi boards using proprietary drivers
-It has more chance to work with opensource drivers.

 # Hardware support
-WiFi board need to support AP-mode.
+WiFi board need to support AP-mode (access-point mode), essential to be able to create wifi hotspots.
 Check running the following command on terminal:

 $ iw list | grep AP

+# About WiFi boards using proprietary drivers
+Some proprietary wifi drivers do not support AP-mode (even when the wifi board actually supports it).
+In such case this app would not work.

 # Installation instructions
 sudo ./install.sh